bytefish/bytefish.github.io/blog/pgbulkinsert_9_api.md

 ## Conclusion ##

 Re-architecting an established library from the ground up is never an easy decision.

 But moving PgBulkInsert to a more functional, Database-first design was the only way to fix its inherent design flaws and maybe keep it alive for the decade to come.

-Migrating takes a lot of effort, I know.
-If you need help migrating your existing mappings, let me know.
+I know, that migrating takes a lot of effort.
+So if you need help migrating your existing mappings, let me know.

-A big thank you to everyone who has used, tested, and contributed to PgBulkInsert over the past decade.
+Finally a **big thank you** to everyone who has used, tested, and contributed to PgBulkInsert over the past decade.

 The 9.0.0 release is out now on Maven Central.